 I’ve received a card asking me for payment, what does it mean?

-You have been sent an item of mail and either not enough postage was paid when it was sent, or it's come from a country outside the UK and there's a Customs charge to pay.
+We're holding an item of mail for you that we haven't delivered yet as there is a fee that needs to be paid first.
+You've been sent an item of mail and either not enough postage was paid when it was sent, or it's come from a country outside the UK and there's a Customs charge to pay.
 Don't worry - you'll still get your mail as we're holding it for you.
 All you need to do is pay the fee stated on the card.

 Where can I pay?

 Please note, we will never call you and ask for payment over the phone.

 • You can pay online right now

 • In person at our enquiry office - the address will be on the card.
 Don't forget to take the card and proof of identity for the person named on the card.